Video Game: Unreal II: The Awakening

 - Powered Armor: Mostly everyone has it, and it isn't exactly top-notch protection.

-- Scenery Porn: In spite of it's many engine problems, the game still features awesome landscapes, now extended due to the fact that Dalton visits many planets.
+- Scenery Porn: In spite of its many engine problems, the game still features awesome landscapes, especially now that Dalton visits many planets.

 - Secondary Fire